 “Go big or go home, right?” says head brewer Dennis de Boer.

-While Union and Sunny are the cornerstone of White Bay, there’ll always be an IPA in market as well - a kind of adopted core range beer.
+While Lager and Sunny are the cornerstone of White Bay, there’ll always be an IPA (update: multiple) in market as well – a kind of adopted core range beer.
 Each IPA in the series is made as a one-off designed to capture a moment in time, and the can designs are accordingly unique to showcase the different recipes.
 In addition to these, a regular rotation of special release beers keeps the brewers and punters alike on their toes.
 After all, even steelworkers need to change things up every now and then, right?

 Right from when they planned their core range beers to suit Balmain, the White Bay team has shown a special love for their locals, and the locals have responded in kind.
 The brewery isn’t isolated from the pocket of breweries in Sydney’s Inner West, but nor is it pressed up against them, meaning there’s enough home turf for the brewery to have a dedicated following in the area.
 But, while White Bay belongs to the Balmain peninsula, it isn’t constrained by it.
 An online store and a string of supportive bars and bottleshops get White Bay’s beers out to drinkers in greater Sydney and beyond.

 And, os of 2022, you can call in yourself and enjoy a vast array of their beers at the brewery itself, after they were finally able to open a venue on-site.
 There's a good chance you'll find rather more lager variants on tap than is typical at such a modern-minded craft brewery as it's become a serious focus of the brew team.
 It's a focus that's paying off too: while beers like Gantry Crane Czech Pilsner can fire the most excitement among beer fans, their Lager claimed the none-too-shabby title of Champion Independent Beer at the 2022 Indies.